oracle/rwloadsim/doc/INSTALL.md

 To create the repository, follow these steps:

  * Copy the rwlschema.sql file to a file of your own, and modify it to fit your environment; you will at least need to provide the password for the repository and ensure the tablespace name is correct.
+For security reasons, set the modes of the file and directory such that only you have access to it.
  * Login in as a dba user using sqlplus to your repository database and execute the file you just created; then log out.
  * Login is a the user you just created and execute rwloadsim.sql and the rwlviews.sql; then log out.